Single Women Travelers

 - Always leave your cash and valuables in your hotel room safe, or if you are at a safari lodge with no safes, have the lodge manager store valuables for you.

 Be street savvy.
-Always be prepared with cash, and a map or guidebook so that you are self-sufficient.
+Always be prepared with cash and a map or guidebook so you are self-sufficient.
 If you inadvertently wander into an unfriendly area, go into a store or restaurant to ask for assistance, rather than asking a random person on the street.
-As well, if you need to check your map, it’s a good idea to do so discreetly inside a store or restaurant rather than out in the open.
+Also, if you need to check your map, it’s a good idea to do so discreetly inside a store or restaurant rather than out in the open.

-If you need to draw cash from an ATM, do so in daylight hours and make sure there are no strange characters loitering about.
+If you need to draw cash from an ATM, do so in daylight hours and make sure no strange characters are loitering about.

 Here are two useful government links for information regarding women traveling alone: